Alloy N60 - UNS S21800

 N60 Weld Overlay of Wrought and Cast Steels

-Bare wire, .062” diameter, is the most common size available for use with any filler added process that uses an inert gas shield like Gas Metal Arc, Gas Tungsten Arc, Plasma Arc, Laser, etc. The Gas Metal Arc Process may be used in any one of three modes for overlay welding; spray arc, shorting arc and pulse arc.
-General guidelines for the use of each are given in Table 63.
+Bare wire, .062” diameter, is the most common size available for use with any filler added process that uses an inert gas shield like Gas Metal Arc, Gas Tungsten Arc, Plasma Arc, Laser, etc. The Gas Metal Arc Process may be used in any one of three modes for overlay welding; spray arc, shorting arc, and pulse arc.

 While the use of any inert gas shielded process is considered applicable for deposition, the metallurgical considerations pose a serious limitation.
-For example, the Gas Tungsten Arc Process with a cold wire feed, is not recommended because of the inherent high base dilution effects that make it virtually impossible to get a sound overlay - even with sub layer practices.
+For example, the Gas Tungsten Arc Process with a cold wire feed is not recommended because of the inherent high base dilution effects that make it virtually impossible to get a sound overlay, even with sub layer practices.
 The hot wire version of the Gas Tungsten Arc Process may work if properly controlled.
-Very high arc current to hot wire current rations would have to be used to get a low base dilution (should be 25% or less).
-Possible parameters for a hot wire application are shown in Table 63.
+Very high arc current to hot wire current ratios would have to be used to get a low base dilution (should be 25% or less).
 The intergranular corrosion resistance of NITRONIC 60 as a weld overlay on AISI 304 appears satisfactory even in the as deposited condition.